xuchen66/sphinx-emdocs/source/serialEM-note-tackle-coma.rst

 this manual alignment.

 There are also seperate tools (programs) to align the scope for coma-free purpose in more automated fashion.
-FEI has Auto-CTF, Legion uses Zemlin plateau method to correct coma; SerialEM also has its own built-in functions to do coma-free alignment.
+FEI has Auto-CTF, Leginon uses Zemlin plateau method to correct coma; SerialEM also has its own built-in functions to do coma-free alignment.
 In SerialEM, the two functions are called `BTID Coma-free Alignment